Romanian language: Dialects

 Over the last century, however, regional accents have been weakened due to mass communication and greater mobility.

 Some argots and speech forms have also arisen from the Romanian language.
 Examples are the Gumuțeasca, spoken in Mărgău, and the Totoiana, an inverted "version" of Romanian spoken in Totoi.

 Classification

 Romance language

 Romanian is a Romance language, belonging to the Italic branch of the Indo-European language family, having much in common with languages such as Italian, Spanish, French and Portuguese.

-Compared with the other Romance languages, the closest relative of Romanian is Italian.
-Romanian has had a greater share of foreign influence than some other Romance languages such as Italian in terms of vocabulary and other aspects.
-A study conducted by Mario Pei in 1949 which analyzed the degree of differentiation of languages from their parental language (in the case of Romance languages to Latin comparing phonology, inflection, discourse, syntax, vocabulary, and intonation) produced the following percentages (the higher the percentage, the greater the distance from Latin):
+The closest relative of Romanian among the Romance languages is Italian.
+The lexical similarity of Romanian with Italian has been estimated at 77%, followed by French at 75%, Sardinian 74%, Catalan 73%, Portuguese and Rhaeto-Romance 72%, Spanish 71%.

+Compered to some other Romance languages such as Italian, Romanian reflects greater foreign influence in areas such as vocabulary.
+The Romanian vocabulary became predominantly influenced by French and, to a lesser extent, Italian in the nineteenth and early twentieth centuries.

+A 1949 study by the Italian-American linguist Mario Pei, analyzing the degree to which seven Romance languages diverged from Vulgar Latin with respect to their accent vocalization, yielded the following measurements of divergence (with higher percentages indicating greater divergence from the stressed vowels of Vulgar Latin):